eyaadh/seedrBlackHole/README.md

 # Seedr Black Hole
-The project has been done with the mindset of being an assistant to a Media management project for a VOD Service which we like to call as Falcon.
+The project has been done with the mindset of creating a butler/bot to a Media Management Project for a VOD Service which we like to call as Falcon - where the bot handles downloads and requests for Movies by the end users.
 The VOD service uses PLEX as the main client–server media player system.
-Radarr to assist with search, download, and manage Movies and Sonarr for TV series.
+Radarr to assist with search and manage Movies and Sonarr for TV series.
 Jackett to provide indexers for both Radarr and Sonarr.

-Now let me explain you where "Seedr Black Hole" fits in this mighty mixture of application suites:
+Now let me explain where "Seedr Black Hole" fits in this mighty mixture of application suites:
 - It acts as the torrent client (uses Seedr API) for both Sonarr and Radarr.
 - Assist end users to search for movies over telegram and add them to Radarr using its API.

+<i>The whole Project was build based on Windows 10 and Python 3.8.1.
+It uses Pyrogram to communicate with Telegram.</i>

 ## Installation and setup of Jackett, Sonarr & Radarr:
 - Sonarr Installation can be found [here](https://sonarr.tv/#download):